 Currumbin Creek

 The word creek might not send you tripping over your feet with excitement, but rest assured the mouth of Currumbin Creek is a dream scene.
-As it sucks in and spits out the South Pacific Ocean, pods of dolphins are invited in for lazy afternoons gliding past stand-up paddle boarders and watching Gold Coasters act all Weiss Bar happy.
+As it lures in and washes out the South Pacific Ocean, pods of dolphins are invited in for lazy afternoons gliding past stand-up paddle boarders and watching Gold Coasters act all Weiss Bar happy.

 Currumbin To Kirra